 - Inspections will be used to ensure that properties demolished constitute imminent hazards, if deemed to be the "end-use" of these units. - Sites that are redeveloped after demolition has been completed will be used to create a public park. - Liens in the amount of the demolition cost will be placed on all properties remaining in private ownership.
-If any liens are repaid, the funds will be used for purposes of NSP1 program income.

-(1) Activity Name: E. Acquire and Redevelop Demolished or Vacant Properties
+If any liens are repaid, the funds will be used for purposes of NSP1 program income. - (1) Activity Name: E. Acquire and Redevelop Homes and Properties - (2) Activity Type: